-Huntington and Tuckerman Ravine have LOW avalanche danger.
-Natural and human-triggered avalanches are unlikely.
-In Tuckerman Ravine, Little Headwall and Lower Snowfields are not forecast due to thin snow cover.
+Huntington Ravine and Tuckerman Ravine have LOW avalanche danger.
+Natural and human-triggered avalanches are unlikely in all forecast areas.
+Watch for unstable snow on isolated terrain features.

 Safe travel in avalanche terrain requires training and experience.
 This advisory is just one tool to help you make your own decisions in avalanche terrain.
 You control your own risk by choosing where, when, and how you travel.

 Anticipate a changing avalanche danger when actual weather differs from the higher summits forecast.

 For more information contact the Forest Service Snow Rangers, the AMC at the Pinkham Notch Visitor Center, or the caretakers at Hermit Lake Shelters or the Harvard Cabin.